The object loamy

 after inspection.
 If we were to do that we could set, for example,

-to select condition "4.4"
+to compare against condition

-rather than "7.3"
+rather than "13.3"

-that was automatically selected in this
+automatically selected in this example.

-Next, let’s take the remaining dissimilar soils, and re-apply the
+Next, let’s take the remaining dissimilar soils, and re-apply the similarity criteria based on the next-most-dominant condition.

 y <- subset(x, !res0$similar, select = c("id", "taxpartsize", "depth"))